-Q. If I am feeding meal to my calves will the weights then give an inaccurate prediction of cow milkability comparing animals to their contemporary group i.e. other animals in the same herd.
+Q. If I am feeding meal to my calves will the weights then give an inaccurate prediction of cow milkother animals in the same herd.
 If you are feeding meal then all calves will be receiving that meal.
 The calves from the milkier cows will still have higher ADG's due to the extra milk.
 Where only certain calves in a herd are receiving meal, then these calves have a distinct advantage over those that are not and weights may not give an accurate reflection of cow milkability.

 Q. I would like to weigh my animals but do not want to invest in a scales.
 ICBF has a team of weight recorders throughout Ireland that are available to travel to your farm with a mobile weighing scales.
 After the weighing, they give a printout of weights and a more detailed report follows by post.
-Prices start at 660, which includes a call-out fee and up to 15 animals weighed.
+Prices start at €60, which includes a call-out fee and up to 15 animals weighed.
 Contact ICBF for more details at www.icbf. com or 023-8820452.